wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/5-exercise-create-simple-flow.md

 1. Deploy two **Write to Excel worksheet** actions to add log information in the Excel file.

-    1. Use the first **Write to Excel worksheet** action to write the copied folder's path in the first column.
+    1. Use the first **Write to Excel worksheet** action to write the copied folder's path in the first column of the first available row.

         ![The Write to Excel worksheet action writing the folder's path.](..\media\exercise-write-to-excel-worksheet-action.png)